 Some laments are pleas for forgiveness of personal sins.
 This one is attributed in the psalm itself.
 In the superscription to the psalm it is attributed to David after the prophet Nathan rebukes him for his illicit relationship with Bathsheba.

-Have mercy on me, O God,

-according to your steadfast love;

-according to your abundant mercy

-blot out my
+Have mercy on me.
+O God, according vour steadfast love: according to your abundant mercy blot out from my iniquity.

-transgressions.

-2 Wash me thoroughly from my iniquity.
+and cleanse me from my sin.